alanesq/DRO/README.md

 # DRO - A super cheap Digital Readout (DRO) for lathes, milling machines etc.

 <br>My homemade ESP32 based DRO which conists of:
  - [Cheap Yellow Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) &ensp; (A.K.A.
-ESP32-2432S028R) which costs around £12
+ESP32-2432S028R) which costs around £12 from Aliexpress
- - Digital calipers that cost under £5 each
+ - Digital calipers which cost under £5 each on eBay or Aliexpress
- - Plus a few transistors, wiring etc...
+ - Plus a few transistors, general wiring etc...

 As a result, building a three-axis DRO for your milling machine or lathe can set you back less than £30 (around $40). <br><br>